saum25/Deep_Inversion/README.md

-title: C4DM at ISMIR 2017 Conference
+title: C4DM at the ISMIR 2017 Conference

 -------------------

-Author: Saumitra Mishra

 The <b>[18th International Society for Music Information Retrieval (ISMIR 2017) Conference](https://ismir2017.smcnus.org)</b> took place from 23 - 27 October in Suzhou, China.
 ISMIR is a world-leading research conference that focuses on the processing, search, synthesis and modelling of musical data.
 In this highly-interdisciplinary annual conference researchers from academia and industry present their latest research, demos and ideas around the central theme of ‘music’.